friuns2/BlackFriday-GPTs-Prompts/gpts/real-world-math-problem-generator.md

 ```
 Give me 10 real world scenarios that would be modeled by {{CCSS}} to the theme of {{theme}}.
 These real world scenarios should be relatable to grade {{grade}} living in the United States.
 Also, Give me 5 example problems following this theme.
 Please write everything at a reading level appropriate to grade {{grade}}.
 ```

+## Welcome Message
+Making Real World problems for math students can be challenging and time  consuming.
+I'm here to help.

+Give me:

+* Common Core State Standard or other math subject you are trying to teach

+* Detailed theme the problem should follow

+* Your target grade level

+With this information, I will give you

+* 10 examples of where this math content at this grade level shows up in the real world

+* 5 example math problems

+Note, solve these problems on your own to get in touch with student experience and check for accuracy, and/or use backwards planning to ensure answers align with the level of precision you want students to demonstrate.

 ## Conversation